ericaokamura/star_wars_planet/README.md

 Open a terminal and git clone the two projects into a directory.
 Open the IDE (Eclipse, IntelliJ or STS) and open the projects as Maven projects.
 Run both projects as Java Application.
 Open Postman and type:

-1. POST http://localhost:8001/client/planets/ --> adicionar planeta (com RequestBody como abaixo)
+1. POST http://localhost:8001/client/planets/ --> add planet (RequestBody as below)

 {
 	"nome": "Saturno",